 The biggest difference between PayPal Credit and a bank-issued credit card is how it affects your credit score.

 The initial setup is the same; PayPal will make a hard inquiry on your credit report, which may temporarily lower your credit score by a few points.

 Thereafter, PayPal will never report any activity to the credit bureaus.
-This means if you’re late with a payment or default on a balance completely it will not affect your credit score in a negative way.
+This means if you’re late with a payment or default on a balance completely, it will not affect your credit score in a negative way.

-Where Can You Spend It?
+Where Can You Use PayPal Credit?

 Some companies have a PayPal Credit option on their checkout screen, others don’t.
 If you don’t see the option it doesn’t mean you can’t use the service—as long as PayPal is accepted, PayPal Credit will also be accepted.